drublic/Sass-Mixins/docs/box-shadow.md

-# An awesome SASS-mixin for box-shadow
+# An awesome Sass-mixin for box-shadow

 This mixin generates cross-browser-compatible `box-shadow` output.